clementbowe14/MineSweeperGame/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure
+## Simple MineSweeper Game made in java

+This was originally made to be used in the SHPE Java workshop but unfortunately we ran out of time.

+Classes:
+  MineSweeper: Contains all of the logic for the game
+  Main: Test class

+Please feel free to use this code however you like!

 The workspace contains two folders by default, where: